MaterializeInc/materialize/doc/user/content/integrations/upstash-kafka.md

 5. #### Create a sink in Materialize

-    A [sink](/sql/create-sink) is a way to write data from Materialize to an external data source like a Kafka cluster.
+    A [sink](/sql/create-sink) is a way to write data from Materialize to an external system like a Kafka cluster.

     To create a sink, from the _psql_ terminal, run the following command: